 Following the Bascom Affair, the Chiricahua were united in war.
 The encroachment of white soldiers, settlers, and prospectors had to be stopped.
-With the war between the states drawing most soldiers east, there was somewhat of a power vacuum in the region; enough to inspire hope among the Chiricahua that victory was possible.
-The Union Soldiers that were stationed in the New Mexico Territory, were mostly new volunteers from California and unfamiliar with the harsh and arid landscape.
-Additionally, there was still a significant Confederate presence that divided their attention.
+With the war between the states drawing most soldiers east, there was something of a power vacuum in the region, enough to inspire hope among the Chiricahua that victory was possible.
+The Union soldiers that were stationed in the New Mexico Territory were mostly new volunteers from California and unfamiliar with the harsh and arid landscape.
+Additionally, there was a significant Confederate presence that divided their attention.

 Water would play a key role in the battle.
-As potable water was extremely rare that time of year, the Apache anticipated the soldiers need and laid a trap.
-Five-hundred Chiricahua warriors led by Cochise and Mangas Coloradas took the high ground at Apache pass, fortifying their position with stone buttresses.
+As potable water was extremely rare that time of year, the Apache anticipated the soldiers’ needs and laid a trap.
+Led by Cochise and Mangas Coloradas, 500 Chiricahua warriors took the high ground at Apache Pass, fortifying their position with stone buttresses.

-Roberts ordered a retreat, back toward the mouth of the pass, taking refuge in the ruins of the old Butterfield Stage Line Station.
-From there he maneuvered to the nearby hills with a line of sight to the Apache positions, dragging two light Howitzer cannons with him.
+Roberts ordered a retreat back toward the mouth of the pass, taking refuge in the ruins of the old Butterfield Stage Line station.
+From there, he maneuvered to the nearby hills with a line of sight to the Apache positions, dragging two light Howitzer cannons with him.
 Once he was in position, he was able to fire with impunity upon his adversary.
-The fire was devastating and by nightfall, the Apache made their retreat.
-A second attack was made the following morning but the soldiers had been reinforced and the attack was futile.
+The fire was devastating and, by nightfall, the Apache made their retreat.
+A second attack was attempted the following morning, but the soldiers had been reinforced and the attack was futile.

-Two soldiers were killed at the pass, compared to over sixty Chiricahua.
-It is widely believed that had the Howitzers not been present, or had the Apache realized the danger and taken them out of the fight, that the battle would have had a decisively different outcome.
+Two soldiers were killed at the pass compared to over 60 Chiricahua.
+It is widely believed that, if the Howitzers had not been present, or if the Apache had realized the danger and taken them out of the fight, the battle would have had a decisively different outcome.
 The Battle of Apache Pass would represent one of the largest engagements of the Apache Wars, as seldom did the Chiricahua field such a large force.
-The incident enlightened the Army of the strategic importance of Apache Springs, establishing a formidable presence at Fort Bowie to protect the pass.
+The incident enlightened the Army of the strategic importance of Apache Springs, and they established a formidable presence at Fort Bowie to protect the pass.

-Mangas Coloradas, one of the Chiricahua’s greatest leaders was seriously wounded during the fighting; shot through the chest while attacking one of the mounted officers.
-There is speculation among historians that it was the Battle of Apache Pass that turned his mind from war and caused him to seek piece with the soldiers.
-This change of heart would have tragic consequences that we will examine in part three.
+Mangas Coloradas, one of the Chiricahua’s greatest leaders, was seriously wounded during the fighting, shot through the chest while attacking one of the mounted officers.
+There is speculation among historians that it was the Battle of Apache Pass that turned his mind from war and caused him to seek peace with the soldiers.
+This change of heart would have tragic consequences that we will examine in Part Three.